 Pass-Through Tax Return definition

-Pass-Through Tax Return means any income Tax Return filed by or with respect to any of the Acquired Company Entities to the extent that (i) such Acquired Company Entity is treated as a partnership, disregarded entity or other flow-through vehicle for purposes of such Tax Return and (ii) the results of operations reflected on such Tax Return are also reflected on the income Tax Returns of Sellers (or their direct or indirect beneficial owners).
+Pass-Through Tax Return means any Tax Return of (i) any Transferred Entities that is treated as a pass-through entity for purposes of such Tax Return and (ii) the results of operations reflected on such Tax Return are also reflected on the Tax Returns of the equity owners of such entity.

 Pass-Through Tax Return means any income Tax Return filed by or with respect to the Company or any of its Subsidiaries to the extent that (i) the Company or any of its Subsidiaries is treated as a pass-through or disregarded entity for purposes of such Tax Return and (ii) the results of operations reflected on such Tax Returns are also reflected on the Tax Returns of the Seller, the Parent or any direct or indirect owners of Seller or Parent.